retiolus/getmydocsbot/README.md

 # getmydocsbot

-Bot to get files from a given path on a computer/VM through Telegram.
+Bot to get files from a given path on a computer/VM through Telegram or Discord.

 `sh install.sh`